First line of defense against ballistic missiles

 Exoatmospheric Kill Vehicle

 The EKV seeks out its target using multi-color sensors, a cutting-edge onboard computer and a rocket motor that helps it steer in space.
-It hones in on its target, and with pinpoint precision, destroys it using nothing more than the force of a massive collision.
+It hones in on the target and, with pinpoint precision, destroys it using nothing more than the force of a massive collision.
 No traditional warhead is necessary.

 The SM-3® interceptor is a defensive weapon used by the U.S. Navy to destroy short- to intermediate-range ballistic missile threats.
 This “hit-to-kill” interceptor uses a kinetic warhead to collide with targets in space, far above population centers below.
 The SM-3 program is a critical piece of the Phased Adaptive Approach for missile defense in Europe.
 The newest IIA variant features a larger, more sophisticated kinetic warhead.
 The EKV and SM-3 vehicles have a combined record of 40 successful intercepts in space.

 Multi-Object Kill Vehicle

 As part of a contract awarded in 2015, Raytheon is designing a fourth vehicle — called the MOKV kill vehicle, which will destroy several objects in space by using advanced sensor, guidance, propulsion and communication technologies.

 Design work on the MOKV kill vehicle concept is underway at Raytheon's Advanced Missile Systems, an industry-leading technology and innovation hub.
 The company's kill vehicles are assembled in its world-class, one-of-a-kind Space Factory, which has been called a national asset.